raygun101/MarkupKit/README.md

     @property (nonatomic) CGFloat topSpacing;
     @property (nonatomic) CGFloat bottomSpacing;

-These properties can be used to ensure that the view's content is not obscured by another user interface element such as the status bar or a navigation bar.
-For example, a view controller class might override the `viewWillLayoutSubviews` method to set the top and bottom spacing to the length of the controller's top and bottom layout guides, respectively, ensuring that any arranged subviews are positioned between the guides:
+These properties are typically used in conjuction with `layoutMarginsRelativeArrangement` to ensure that a view's content is not obscured by other user interface elements such as the status bar or a navigation bar.
+For example, a view controller might override `viewWillLayoutSubviews` to set its view's top and bottom spacing to the length of its own top and bottom layout guides, respectively, ensuring that any arranged subviews are positioned between the guides:

     override func viewWillLayoutSubviews() {
         super.viewWillLayoutSubviews()